Submitting EPS and eRD messages within time

 Key information on EPS and timing is set out within the Claiming for EPS and eRD prescriptions on time factsheet.

-On this webpage we explain how to reduce the risk of delays to payment caused by timing issues with electronic prescriptions.
+On this webpage we explain how to reduce the risk of payment loss or delay caused by timing issues with electronic prescriptions.

 SSPs timing information is also set out within FAQs below.